Most people know Switzerland is a great place to visit. Amazing scenery; the world’s best chocolate; a short hop to some of the world’s mo

 Working in Switzerland, you generally enjoy four to five weeks of paid holiday a year and that is just one of the many benefits workers in the country benefit from.
 There is universal health care and for your daily dose of mental health and happiness: chocolate.
 People in Switzerland speak many languages.
 English and Swiss German of course, but depending on where you are Italian, French and German are also widely spoken.

-Immigrants from EU-25 and EFTA countries are free to move to Switzerland and work there, but if they wish to work in the country for a period longer than three months a residence permit is required.
+Citizens from the European Economic Area are free to move to Switzerland and work there, but if they wish to work in the country for a period longer than three months a residence permit is required.
 Special rules apply for citizens from Bulgaria, Romania and Croatia.

 - If your spouse is a citizen or permanent resident of Switzerland, you are probably eligible for residency.
 Please note that your status of spouse needs to be legally recognised in this country.